Skin Cancer

 What is skin cancer?

 Skin cancer is the most common form of cancer.
-Fortunately, it is usually one of the most curable types of cancer.
+Almost all skin cancers are the result of too much exposure to ultraviolet light.
+This is found in sunlight, tanning booths, and sunlamps.
+Skin cancer is usually one of the most curable types of cancer, especially when patients participate in regular screenings.

 SYMPTOMS

-B for border: A mole with edges that are blurry or jagged.
+- B for border: A mole with edges that are blurry or jagged.

-D for diameter: A mole larger than 1/4 inch (1 cm) in diameter (about the size of a pencil eraser).
+- D for diameter: A mole larger than 1/4 inch (1 cm) in diameter (about the size of a pencil eraser).

 Other signs of skin cancer may include the following:

-- A mole that bleeds
+- A mole that itches or bleeds

 - A fast-growing mole